Wage Garnishment Lawyer Clearwater, FL

 How Do I Know My Employer Won’t Take Advantage?

 A wage garnishment lawyer in Florida knows there are laws that protect an employee from being fired due to owing debts that need to be garnished.
 Additionally, there is a limit to how much can be taken from a person’s earnings at a time.
 Anyone with personal earnings such as wages, commission, salary, pensions, retirement program or other type of income is protected under law which can prevent an employer or company from taking advantage.

 What if My Employer Fails to Comply with a Garnishment Order?

 If you submit a request for a portion of your pay to be allocated for paying debts, and he or she does not follow in accordance, you can hold your employer responsible.
-You can start by filing a claim with a Clearwater wage garnishment lawyer for an amount in which the employer failed to withhold from disposable pay.
+You can start by filing a claim with a wage garnishment attorney Clearwater Fl for an amount in which the employer failed to withhold from disposable pay.
 Due to this inconvenience, your employer can be liable for lawyer costs and fees associated with the lawsuit, in addition to punitive damages.

 Are There Any Other Circumstances for Wage Garnishment?

 If a person is responsible for paying child support and/or alimony, then the law permits up to half of the wage to be garnished in order to fulfill this requirement.
 If the payment is significantly late, an additional 5% can be garnished for support costs.

 If an employee voluntarily permits an employer to turn over a portion of their earnings to creditors, that is not considered wage garnishment.
 Garnishing only occurs due to owing either the IRS, employer or a creditor company.